 The majority of kilt makers are self employed and therefore cannot afford to train an apprentice.
 Workrooms do not teach kilt makers how to complete a kilt from start to finish due to a fear of the kilt makers moving on and working for themselves.
 The process is taught in parts and the workers all contribute to, what is effectively, a factory line.
 This, along with poor wages, has put traditional kilt making on the verge of extinction.

 We are trying to buck this trend by openly teaching how to make a kilt from start to finish offering a EKA Certificate on completion.

-For those interested in the fascinating process needed to make a kilt we have put together a step by step guide here.
+For those interested in the fascinating process needed to make a kilt we have put together a simplified guide here.